PrivacEye: Privacy-Preserving Head-Mounted Eye Tracking Using Egocentric Scene Image and Eye Movement Features: Experiments

 \subsection{Dataset}

-While an ever-increasing number of eye movement datasets have been published in recent years (see~\cite{steil15_ubicomp,bulling11_pami,bulling12_tap,steil2018forecasting,hoppe18_fhns,Sugano_UIST15} for examples), none of them has been recorded in the context of privacy.
-We therefore recorded our own dataset.
-The dataset contains more than 90 hours of data recorded continuously from 20 participants (six females, ages 22-31) over more than four hours each.
+While an ever-increasing number of eye movement datasets have been published in recent years (see~\cite{steil15_ubicomp,bulling11_pami,bulling12_tap,hoppe18_fhns,Sugano_UIST15} for examples), none of them focused on privacy-related attributes.
+We therefore make resource to a previously recorded dataset~\cite{steil2018forecasting}.
+The dataset of Steil et al. contains more than 90 hours of data recorded continuously from 20 participants (six females, aged 22-31) over more than four hours each.
 Participants were students with different backgrounds and subjects with normal or corrected-to-normal vision.
 During the recordings, participants roamed a university campus and performed their everyday activities, such as meeting people, eating, or working as they normally would on any day at the university.
 To obtain some data from multiple, and thus also ``privacy-sensitive'', places on the university campus, participants were asked to not stay in one place for more than 30 minutes.
 Participants were further asked to stop the recording after about one and a half hours so that the laptop's battery packs could be changed and the eye tracker re-calibrated.
 This yielded three recordings of about 1.5 hours per participant.
 Participants regularly interacted with a mobile phone provided to them and were also encouraged to use their own laptop, desktop computer, or music player if desired.
-The dataset thus covers a rich set of representative real-world situations, including sensitive environments and tasks (see Figure~\ref{fig:datasetexamples}).
-The data collection was performed with the same equipment as shown in Figure~\ref{fig:setup} excluding the camera shutter.
+The dataset thus covers a rich set of representative real-world situations, including sensitive environments and tasks.
+The data collection \mbox{was performed with the} same equipment as shown in Figure~\ref{fig:setup} excluding the camera shutter.